datathug/food-n-climate/README.md

 ## ANALYSIS LOGIC

 STEPS:
-- Download source PDO info from eAmbrosia (1864 PDOs)
+- Download source PDO+PGI info from eAmbrosia
-- Feed PDO info one by one to ChatGPT to get address-like locations **(georeference)**
+- Feed PDO+PGI info one by one to ChatGPT to get address-like locations **(georeference)**
 - Feed derived georeferences to Geocoder to get points for each of these locations (30K address references for initial dataset)
 - Download official geodata for EU land administration units from Eurostat's GISCO
-- Join PDO info to communes (polygons) in QGIS based on coordinates related to each PDO
+- Join PDO+PGI info to communes (polygons) in QGIS based on coordinates related to each PDO

 #### Intro